Mr. Bones 2: Back from the Past

 Mr. Bones 2: Back from the Past is a 2008 South African comedy film directed by Gray Hofmeyr, co-written by Hofmeyr and Leon Schuster, and starring Leon Schuster, Tongayi Chirisa, Leeanda Reddy, Kaseran Pillay, Meren Reddy.
-It is the second film in the Mr. Bones series.
+It is the sequel to the 2001 film Mr Bones, and the second film in the Mr. Bones series.

 Released by Videovision Entertainment, Mr. Bones 2 was a blockbuster hit, surpassing Mr Bones to become the most financially successful film released in South Africa.

-Plot
+A sequel, Mr. Bones 3: Son of Bones, was released in April 15, 2022.

+Premise

 Mr. Bones 2: Back from the Past takes place in 1879, and the titular character is the great, great grandfather of the Mr. Bones from the first film.
 It is the story of Hekule, the King of Kuvukiland who is given a gemstone by the dying Kunji Balanadin.
 The stone is cursed and causes Hekule to become possessed by the spirit of the mischievous Kunji, which Bones describes as "wild rider".
 It is up to Mr. Bones to cure his King and get rid of this cursed stone by travelling 130 years into the future, in the city of Durban.
 They meet a woman named Reshmi who gave them important clues to the gem and returning the gem to its home in an Indian fishing village named Ataram.
 However, they must also contend with Reshmi's fiancé, who wants the gem for himself.